bolducke/bolducke.github.io/_posts/2023-04-10-odin_playground.md

 ### External Dependencies

-This was a concern at first because Odin do not come with a package manager like many modern language.
-I am traumatized how it was hard to integrate existing library into project some time (I'm talking about you OpenCV).
-The main author of the language do not like package manager in general.
+This was a concern at first because Odin does not come with a package manager like many modern languages.
+The main author of the language does not like package managers in general.
 He considered most of (or all of) them flawed.
-For this reason, it appear that package manager will never be supported as for rust, python, etc. However, because of the current build process in Odin, with gitsubmodule, it is pretty easy to add external library!
+For this reason, it appears that package manager will never be supported as for Rust, python, etc. However, because of the current build process in Odin, with git-submodule, it is pretty easy to add an external library!

 ### Build and Compilation

-Odin is more modern than C and C++ and take advantages of modern features.
-The build process is simply a oneliner `odin run .` or `odin build .` and do not require external software or manual labor to link external dependencies.
-At the same time, compilation time are fast.
-Compilation give interesting feedback when obvious mistake are done which accelerate the creative process.
-More could probably been done, but the current team is pretty small and it is already pretty impressive.
+Odin is more modern than C and C++ and takes advantage of modern features.
+The build process is simply a oneliner `odin run .` or `odin build .` and does not require external software or manual labor to link external dependencies.
+At the same time, compilation times are fast.
+The compilation gives interesting feedback when an obvious mistake is done which accelerates the creative process.
+More could probably be done, but the current team is pretty small and it is already pretty impressive.

 ### Debugging

-Debugging can be done with `lldb`, but it is limited.
-There is still many issues with the current implementation.
+Debugging can be done with `lldb`, but it is limited to the console.
+Also, debugging is buggy and hard to use.

 ### Assertion, Error Handling

-In the current version, Odin do not support exception.
-It doesn't seem that the author want to support this feature neither.
-To achieve similar result, one can use #ok_optional with a bool or an enum to return the current exception.
+In the current version, Odin does not support exceptions.
+It doesn't seem that the author wants to support this feature either.
+To achieve a similar result, one can use #ok_optional with a bool or an enum to return the current exception.
-In fact, as he see it, he thinks that exception were wrong.
-Those should be handle as fast as possible.
-I was dubious at first, but by experimenting with it and #ok_optional, I saw another way to handle mistake.
-More complex program should be done to experiment with the current process.
+In fact, as he sees it, he thinks that exceptions were wrong.
+Those should be handled as fast as possible.
+I was dubious at first, but by experimenting with it and #ok_optional, I saw another way to handle mistakes.
+A more complex program should be done to experiment with the current process.

 ### Conclusion

-As you can see, Odin is very opionated which have his benefits and issues.
-In the case of Odin, I would argue that he propose interesting solutions to common issues in programming.
-As a very strong to point for me, I'm really happy that someone give enough reflection on the actual syntax/semantics.
+As you can see, Odin is very opinionated which has his benefits and issues.
+In the case of Odin, I would argue that he proposes interesting solutions to common issues in programming.
+As a very strong point for me, I'm really happy that someone gives enough reflection on the actual syntax/semantics.
 Most of them are coherent.
-It's very neat that procedure inside a function or outside keep the same syntax.
+It's very neat that procedure inside a function or outside keeps the same syntax.

 I truly recommend one to test it to make their own opinion.
 As for me, for a really small project, this was pleasant.